fbpx

 On the other hand, Currenge offers you, combined with its transfer service, FX rates prevailing in currency trade room, or even better rates, plus its conversion fee of 0.1% with a $20 minimum (please see an elaboration on the Currenge pricing page), and any money transfer fees relevant for Currenge handling your transaction.

-Such Currenge FX enabled rates are usually based on narrow spreads as low as 0.12-0.15%.
-That means, the hidden cost, in rates prevailing in an FX trade room, and enabled by Currenge, which is half such price spread, is about 0.06-0.08%, of transaction amount.
+Such Currenge FX enabled rates are usually based on narrow spreads as low as 0.12-0.14%, and possibly even less.
+That means, the hidden cost, in rates prevailing in an FX trade room, and enabled by Currenge, which is half such price spread, is about 0.06-0.07%, of transaction amount.

 The cost for transferring FX related to a Currenge transaction, may include your transfer of FX to Currenge, Currenge FX transfer to a trading room, and/or Currenge transfer of FX to a beneficiary.
 In the Israeli banks HaPoalim, Leumi and First International, the FX transfer fee, for a transfer between different accounts within the same bank, is very low.
 Currenge holds bank accounts, with Banks HaPoalim, Leumi, First International, Discount, and Mizrahi-Tefahot.